|

 The Storehouse allows you to embark on a 7-storey self-guided tour.
 You will learn all there is to know about how the ‘good stuff' is made.

 You will even have the opportunity to pour your own pint.
-You can also have a picture of your face imprinted don’t the foam.
-Now, that’s pretty cool.
+You can also have a picture of your face imprinted on the foam, known as a ‘stoutie'.
+Which is pretty cool.

 At the top of the Storehouse, lies the Gravity Sky Bar.
 A class viewing platform that offers panoramic views of the city.
 I 100% recommend a visit to the Guinness Storehouse on any visit to Dublin.